 During this time in 1981, a film, “Carla’s Island”, was produced.
-This short movie was one of the very first computer animated films ever made, created by the eminent, Nelson Max.
-It won him international recognition and awards, for demonstrating computer generated animated water, thus skyrocketing him to the top of his field.
+This short movie was one of the very first computer animated films ever made, created by Dr. Nelson Max.
+He won international recognition and awards, for demonstrating computer generated animated water, thus skyrocketing him to the top of his field.
 His idea came from inspiration of an island themed painting by Carla Winter, his roommate.
 Carla wrote the music and produced the soundtrack, the old fashion way, using reel to reel and hand spliced editing and a little help from her friends.
 Cut and paste the link to the award winning Carla’s Island https://vimeo.com/361798698

 While during her Navy stint, Carla studied voice with a very famous coach, Judy Davis, who touted tutoring such stars as Barbra Streisand, Janis Joplin, Eddie Money, even the band Journey flew in weekly for coaching.
 There she met her best soul friend for life, Katy Lawrence.

 After her Navy tenure, Carla toured Japan as a singer, and returned to the states continuing to entertain at clubs, on party yachts and for special events.

-When Carla created CW Entertainment aka “Partiart” she created an abundance of work for not only herself, but for many other Bay Area entertainers.
+When Carla created “Partiart” she created an abundance of work for not only herself, but for many other Bay Area entertainers.
 At about that time she married photographer, Dick Evans, whom she is married to this day.